wangluchen567/CANNDY/README_EN.md

   conda activate my_env
   ```

   **Note**: This project supports Python 3.7 and above.
-It is recommended to use Python 3.9 for the best compatibility.
-Please ensure that Python 3.7 or a higher version is installed.<br>
+It is recommended to use Python 3.9 for the best compatibility. <br>

 **2. Install necessary packages**